 There are a few recent papers studying the Chinese housing market using the DSGE framework.
 Ng (2015) represents an early attempt to understand China's housing market from a macro perspective based on NK DSGE approach, however, due to data limitation, the author relies on annual data to estimate the model.
 Abstracting from the nominal side, Minetti et al. (2019) focus on the real house price dynamics in China by incorporating an external habits in housing consumption into the preference specification.
 The recent paper by Gai et al. (2020), which is also based on the NK DSGE framework, focuses on the implications of the housing collateral constraint on China's business cycles.
 Contrary to the typical findings in the literature, the statistical test of this paper favors the benchmark model without the collateral constraint on house financing.
 The crucial distinction of our paper from these three papers lies in both the modeling part and the empirical implementation.
-All the three papers do not incorporate banking and financial frictions into their model frameworks.
+All the three papers do not incorporate banking and financial friction into their model frameworks.
 As showed by our quantitative evaluations, shocks and frictions in the housing sector have significant impacts on the dynamics of the financial sector.
 Intuitively, Chinese economy features a tight link in the banking sector and housing sector, since housing related loans claim a substantial portion on the bank's balance sheet in China.
 Moreover, the quarterly data sample we construct for the calibration and estimation spans for nearly two decades and covers all the key variables in both financial and housing sector, the most comprehensive one in the related literature on China's business cycle, as far as we know.
 This enables us to uncover a more accurate picture of the sources of business cycle fluctuations in China.

 The rest of the paper is organized as follows.
 Section 2 develops the baseline model.
 Section 3 describes the data, parameter calibration, and Bayesian estimation.
 Section 4 presents the quantitative results of the baseline model.
-Section 5 inspects the mechanisms of China's macroeconomic dynamics through the impulse responses to the estimated shocks.
-Section 6 conducts a series of sensitivity analyses by shutting down key channels of the model economy one by one.
-Section 7 concludes.
-Details about the data sources and a complete list of model equations are relegated to the appendix.
+Section 5 inspects the mechanisms of China's macroeconomic dynamics through the impulse responses of estimated shocks.
+Section 6 conducts a series of sensitivity analyses by shutting down